-In the Combat News Center, the tactical plan was built as data from the sensors and communication devices were gathered.
+The tactical plan was built in the Combat News Center as data from the sensors and communication devices were gathered.

-Here are several additional photos from inside of the missile boat.
+Here are several additional photos from the inside of the missile boat.

 In the exhibition, a trailing sonar was attached to INS Mivtach.
 This fish resembling vessel was used to discover and track submarines.
 The sonar is attached to the ship using a cable and towed by it.
-Under optimal conditions, it can find submarines at 8 km radius.
+Under optimal conditions, it can find submarines within an eight km radius.

-There are many other exhibits in the Clandestine Immigration And Naval Museum, but since we came here after the visit to the National Maritime Museum my daughter was tired.
-And hence we saw all the main exhibits, we decided to end our tour at this stage.
+There are many other exhibits in the Clandestine Immigration and Naval Museum, but since we came here after visiting the National Maritime Museum, my daughter was tired.
+And hence we saw all the main exhibits.
+We decided to end our tour at this stage.

 Last glance at INS Mivtach, and we headed to the nearby exit.

-Clandestine Immigration And Naval Museum is not a very big museum, and it took us less than hours to cover most of it.
+Clandestine Immigration And Naval Museum is not a very big museum, and it took us less than two hours to cover most of it.
 But despite its size, I would recommend this museum to everybody.
 Younger kids will not understand much about Clandestine Immigration, but they will enjoy exploring the vessels.
-Older kids and adults, besides visiting the boats and the submarine will also learn a thing or two.
+And older kids with adults will learn a thing or two.
 The only downside of this museum is the limited opening hours.

 Have you ever been to the Clandestine Immigration And Naval Museum?
 Tell us about your experience in the comments below.